guiguan/Uni-Call/README.md

 Alternatively, you can make calls using Alfred's Contacts Feature.
 There will be three contact actions available for you to choose from in **_Alfred's Contacts Feature_**: Skype Call, FaceTime Call and Phone Amego Call.

-Uni Call workflow supports [Alleyoop auto-updater](http://www.alfredforum.com/topic/1582-alleyoop-update-alfred-workflows/).It has been tested on Skype 6.3.0.602 and Alfred 2.0.3 (187).
+Uni Call workflow supports [Alleyoop auto-updater](http://www.alfredforum.com/topic/1582-alleyoop-update-alfred-workflows/).
+It has been tested on Skype 6.3.0.602 and Alfred 2.0.3 (187).

 ### Skype Call
 --------------